-An outstanding debt receipt stating that the balance was paid in full and a budgeting class certificate must accompany the pre-application.
+An outstanding debt receipt stating that the balance was paid in full, must is required during the eligibility process.

 Reporting Previous Debt to RRHA

 The U.S. Department of Housing and Urban Development maintains a national repository of debts owed to Public Housing Agencies or Section 8 landlords and adverse information of former participants who have voluntarily or involuntarily terminated participation in one of the above-listed HUD rental assistance programs.